Vikuuu/DRF-Token-Authentication/README.md

 ### API Testing Vedio

-To see how the api are tested open the vedio titled: `API Testing.mp4`
+To see how the api are tested open the vedio linked: [API Testing](https://github.com/Vikuuu/DRF-Token-Authentication/blob/main/API%20Tesiting.mp4)